 Lots of good stuff to get to this week.
 And I'm getting closer to being on time.
-(Explanation is here.)
+(Explanation is here

 of the discovery and development of Sonia Sotomayor's "wise Latina" and "make policy" videos to use as a launching point into a diatribe against advocacy journalists and the establishment media outlets that unquestioningly swallow their work.
 He does this by zeroing in on Morgen Richmond of the conservative blog Verum Serum

 While grudgingly praising Richmond for doing his own work, Bowden spends most of his time blasting the blogger for not going out looking for damning clips and for not paying enough attention to the sound bites' contexts.
 Both are valid criticisms, but where Bowden goes off the rails is in his conclusion that Richmond and his ilk are therefore responsible for attending the rise of politics as blood sport, at the expense of the "disinterested voice."